brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 in the RAM address space.
 * Write the address of the function you want to call (+1 to indicate thumb mode) into the PC register.
-* Read and write the Debug Fault Status Register (DFSR) at address 0xE000ED30 to clear any faults from previous calls.
+* Read and write the same value back to the Debug Fault Status Register (DFSR) at address 0xE000ED30 to clear any faults from previous calls.
 * Remove the halt bit from the DHCSR register to start the processor again.
 We leave the MASKINT and DEBUGEN flags on, so this step